Into a New World

 “Jeffray McAllan!
 Wake up you bag of lazy bones!”
 Called a stern and annoyed voice of a woman through the black void that felt warm and soft.

 The woman rolled her eyes and scoffed while crossing her arms.
-“Jeffray, this is the third time you fell asleep during lesson.
+“Jeffray, this is the third time you fell asleep during the lesson.
 Are you having trouble sleeping at home?”

 “I sleep perfectly fine, Miss Snow.”